Hawkular-QE/rest-ci/miq/README.md

 # kubectl create -f miq-rc.yml
 ```

-Deploy ManageIQ in OpenShift v3
+Deploy ManageIQ on OpenShift v3
 ==
 1. In your own namespace